igormironchik/markdown-tools/README.md

 * I do not render HTML tags in PDF.

-* Some LaTeX Math expressions can be possibly wrongly rendered in PDF.
-I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there (possibly).
-But most common math things are done.

 * I don't support languages that don't separate words with spaces in converter to `PDF`.

-* `LaTeX` math expressions can be rendered a little differently in PDF on different platforms due to [QTBUG-104790](https://bugreports.qt.io/browse/QTBUG-104790), that is why I don't have auto tests for them.